Shelton in Mason County, Washington — The American West (Northwest)

 Shay locomotives had regular fire-tube boilers offset to the left to provide space for, and counterbalance the weight of, a two or three cylinder "motor," mounted vertically on the right with longitudinal drive shafts extending fore and aft from the crankshaft at wheel axle height.
 These shafts had universal joints and square sliding prismatic joints to accommodate the swiveling trucks.
 Each axle was driven by a separate bevel gear, with no side rods.
 The strength of these engines is that all wheels, including, in some engines, those under the tender, are driven so that all the weight develops tractive effort.
 A high ratio of piston strokes to wheel revolutions allowed them to run at partial slip, where a conventional rod engine would spin its drive wheels and burn rails, losing all traction.
 Shay locomotives were often known as sidewinders or stemwinders for their side-mounted drive shafts.
 (Submitted on April 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 26, 2018.
-This page originally submitted on April 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 75 times since then and 6 times this year.
+It was originally submitted on April 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 146 times since then and 27 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on April 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.